National Chili Day Has Passed, But We Still Love Chili

-Celebrated on the fourth Thursday of February, this year’s festivity falls on February 27th, making it the perfect time to warm up with a hearty bowl of chili.
-Whether you’re a fan of Cincinnati’s sweet and tangy take, the robust and meaty goodness of Texas-style, or you have a strong opinion on beans (or no beans at all), there’s a chili out there for every palate—from mildly comforting to super spicy.
-And for all you chili enthusiasts, thelistareyouonit.com has rounded up the best spots to get your fix (see below).
+In case you missed it, National Chili Day may have passed, but chili is good any day of the year.
+Whether you're a fan of Cincinnati’s sweet and tangy twist, the robust meaty goodness of Texas-style, or you have a firm stance on beans (or no beans at all), there's a bowl of chili out there for every palate—from comforting and mild to fiery and bold.
+And for all you chili enthusiasts, TheListAreYouOnIt.com has rounded up the best spots to get your fix (see below).

 Of course, our very own Nycci Nellis loves to heat things up by stirring up her own delicious pot of chili during these chilly winter months —>